 They used it quite often in their tournament practice.
-Despite the big popularity of this opening back then, nowadays it’s rarely seen at high level and we can say that it has completely disappeared from top events.
+Despite the big popularity of this opening back then, nowadays it’s rarely seen at a high level and we can say that it has completely disappeared from top events.
 Also, it doesn’t look like it’s coming back anytime soon.
 However, in rapid events, the top players of the world have not forgotten the glorious King’s Gambit as it continues to be played, for example by Ivanchuk and even Magnus Carlsen.

 The theory of this opening is vast, but there are many variations white can choose from against each of black’s responses to 2.f4.
-In this article we will have a look at three games by Grandmasters who have played the King’s Gambit.
-These first one is a victory by Ivanchuk over Karjakin which, although a rapid game, is worth analyzing.
-The second game we analyze is a fascinating draw between GM Richard Rapport against Michael Adams, and last one is a win of GM Emmanuel Berg over GM Nils Grandelius.
+In this article, we will have a look at three games by Grandmasters who have played the King’s Gambit.
+This first one is a victory by Ivanchuk over Karjakin which, although a rapid game, is worth analyzing.
+The second game we analyze is a fascinating draw between GM Richard Rapport against Michael Adams, and the last one is a win of GM Emmanuel Berg over GM Nils Grandelius.

 In order to fight blunders, find the right plan in complex positions and improve your positional and tactical vision we recommend you to sign up for our comprehensive training course.
 Hundreds of chess players already benefited from our training.
 Don’t wait, start winning chess games today.

-Ivanchuk chose the line with 3.Bc4 against the Kings Gambit accepted.
+Ivanchuk chose the line with 3.Bc4 against the King’s Gambit Accepted.
 The battle soon drifted into a queenless middlegame in which white’s strong pawns in the center gave him a nice edge.

-Game 2: Rapport-Adams Biel, 2015
+#2: Rapport-Adams Biel, 2015

 As we mentioned before, this is a fascinated game that ended in a draw.
 Rapport’s play was audacious and brave although he couldn’t break Adams’ accurate defense.

-Game 3: Berg-Grandelius Sunne, 2015
+King’s Gambit #3: Berg-Grandelius Sunne, 2015

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: